Bachelor of Music from University of Miami Frost School of Music

 Piano and Music Theory Instructor

-Gene combines his unique talent as a performer with his patient, intuitive instruction as a teacher to give students creative and personalized lessons.
-He comes from a family of educators and guides each student with genuine interest in their progress and self-confidence.
+Gene combines their unique talent as a performer with patient, intuitive instruction as a teacher to give students creative and personalized lessons.
+Gene comes from a family of educators and guides each student with genuine interest in their progress and self-confidence.

 Check out The Gene Knific Trio

 Music is everything.
 It’s a language, an expression of emotional and intellectual means, a cultural bond, a community organizer, a topic to spark chemistry on a first date, a medical tool, a core pillar of education, a source of love and energy… the list goes on.
 It has been an absolute joy to lead a musical life and explore so many aspects of what music is and forage for what it can be.
 I couldn’t imagine doing anything else!

 Why do you teach other people to play?

 For me, teaching is as simple as sharing something I’m passionate about with others.
 I enjoy engaging with students from a wide variety of backgrounds and age ranges, and I learn a great deal from my students as well.
 I am constantly amazed at how excited my students and I can get about just making sounds together!

 How do you describe your lessons?